wurstmineberg/wurstmineberg.de/README.md

 Things that will be in this repo
 --------------------------------

-If our overviewer config expands and possibly included some more cutsomization, we might get that in a separat repo, just to keep things a little better organized.
+If our overviewer config expands and possibly included some more cutsomization, we might get that in a separate repo, just to keep things a little better organized.
 After all, that's kind of the point.

 Things that do not belong in this repo
 --------------------------------------